grpc/proposal/L9-go-resolver-balancer-API.md

 gRPC provides callbacks for balancers to create and remove connections.
 Balancer should be watching resolved address updates from gRPC, and call the callbacks with the newly updated addresses.

 Note that the connection pool is built on the addresses from balancer, not on the addresses from resolver.
 The addresses used to create connections and addresses used to create subconns are separate, and can be totally unrelated.
 The balancer can use a list of addresses totally different from the list received to create new connections (grpclb for example).
 And gRPC doesn't invalidate the connection in the connection pool on resolver updates.
-Only callbacks from balancer removing addresses can invalidate connections.
+Only callbacks from balancer to remove addresses can invalidate connections.

 There will be a goroutine watching updates from resolver, maintaining the address pool, and sending updates to balancer.